 Decorative features, a flat bottom and the addition of handles, pockets, buttons, lining and shoulder straps are all options to consider.

 The design featured in this DIY tote bag tutorial uses a thick cloth fabric.
 However, you can easily substitute any of these materials when executing this free tote bag pattern.

 A lightweight fabric requires a stiff interfacing compared to a heavy fabric.
 Interfacing is used around the opening of this tote bag pattern.

 A stiff fabric works best in terms of durability.
-I used a heavy-duty recycled canvas and was also able to make the interfacing as well.
+I used a heavy-duty recycled canvas for the outside and interfacing as well.
 Choose a sturdy muslin, colorful canvas, or an attractive cotton print for a more decorative bag.

 Cotton fabrics are also an excellent choice for a tote bag lining.
-However, a variety of craft materials are now available as an alternative.
+However, a variety of craft materials are now available as viable alternatives.

 How are tote bags measured?

 Measure tote bags by either the finished dimensions of the design or perhaps by volume.

 The measurements for this free tote bag pattern are 11” x 15” with a 3” side panel.
 The finished bag has the capacity to hold approximately 8 liters.